-An application is considered complete only upon receiving full payment of fees.
-And confirmation of a candidate's current place on the PAMVR.
+An application is considered complete only upon receiving full payment of fees and confirmation from the relevant university or institution that the candidate has completed their university programme.
 The RCP Assessment Unit will contact candidates to advise them of any outstanding information and will provide a deadline for receipt.

-Candidates who submit an application and pay the required exam fee but are subsequently found to be ineligible, will have their application withdrawn and a full refund of their fees provided.
+Candidates will not be permitted to take any part of the examination until confirmation has been received from the relevant university or institution that the candidate has completed their university programme.
+Candidates who submit an application and pay the required exam fee but are subsequently found to be ineligible by their university will have their application withdrawn and a full refund of their fees provided.

-Eligible candidates will not be permitted to take the examination unless all outstanding fees have been paid in full.
+Eligible candidates will not be permitted to take any part of the examination unless all outstanding fees have been paid in full, or notification has been received from the candidate's university that they will be covering the relevant examination fees.